Borg93/bim360appstore-xls-exporter/README.md

 # Setup

-For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL.
+For using this sample, you need to log into your Autodesk developer account.
+Visit the [Forge Developer Portal](https://developer.autodesk.com) and sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+When asked for the 'callback URL' in your new app, use **http://localhost:3000/api/forge/callback/oauth**.
 Finally take note of the **Client ID** and **Client Secret**.

 ### Run locally